Reach for the Stars (video game): Gameplay

 Starting players have limited funds, and have to decide where to invest the funds (technology upgrades, ships, or environmental upgrades).
 Upgrading a world's planetary environment, for example, means that its population grows more quickly, improving production; this is a mixed blessing, however, because if the population grows beyond the maximum allowed for that planet, the costs to feed the population skyrocket.
 Building a lot of ships early can win a player the game, if the player finds his enemies' home planets before they manage to upgrade their military technology; on the other hand, it can lead to a loss if the player's opponents upgrade first and attack with superior ships.

 Each turn is divided into two sections – a development phase, and a movement phase.
 In the development phase, players work on planetary production, deciding what each planet will produce that turn.
 In the movement phase, players have the option to send ships to other star systems to explore, colonize, or conquer.

-Because the game evolves along so many different axes of possibility, the game offers tremendous replay value.
+Because the game evolves along so many different axes of possibility, the game offers a lot of replay value.
 It is quite possible to save a game on the first turn, and have it play out differently each time it is restored.

 A bug causes human players that do nothing to become wealthy while computer opponents fight each other.
 The designers added a feature that causes the computer opponents to attack the human at 20,000 credits.